kekland/NISServer/README.md

 ## Subjects
 ### /GetSubjectsData/ ###
-Does not require any parameters

-Will respond with subject information for all 4 quarters
+Will respond with subject information for all 4 quarters.

-Beware : this method can contain outdated information ranging from 10 minutes to 1 hour
+Beware : this method can contain outdated information with latency ranging from 10 minutes to 1 hour.

 Also, this method can user Firebase Cloud Messaging to send push notifications.
 Use method _/Notifications/LinkFCMToken_ to link Firebase token to user.

+Does not require any parameters.

 #### Sample response : ####
 ```